‘Shameless’ Cast Wraps Up L.A. Season 10 Filming, Premiere Is Just A Week Away

 “Ten years.
 It’s over.
 Now, off to Chicago.”
 The actress added as she sang and put a lot of emphasis on the word “Chicago.”

-She concludes: “I cannot believe it, ten years!”
+She concludes, “I cannot believe it, ten years!”

-As those who watch the Showtime hit series know, the plot line of the story takes place in a low income area of Chicago.
+As those who watch the Showtime hit series know, the plotline of the story takes place in a low-income area of Chicago.
 The majority of the series, however, is filmed at a production studio in Los Angeles.

 As The Inquisitr reported a few years ago, the core cast travels to Chicago for a week or so during the production of each season.
-It is during this small window of time that all scenes involving the outside of the Gallagher home (which is located in Chicago) are filmed.
+It is during this small window of time that all scenes taking place outside of the Gallagher home (which is located in Chicago) are filmed.

 Because of Shanola’s Instagram update, Shameless fans now know the filming of Season 10 will be wrapped up completely after the cast spends a week or two in Chicago.

-The Season 10 Premiere is fast approaching.
+The Season 10 Premiere Is Fast Approaching

-Those eager to tune in to Season 10 of Shameless won’t have to wait too much longer as the Season 10 Premiere is Sunday, November 10th.
-While the series was originally scheduled to premiere on November 3rd, the schedule was pushed back a week for an unknown reason.
-Fans of the series with a Showtime subscription, however, will be able to watch the Season 10 Premiere a little early as the network always drops episodes into their streaming library just after midnight on the day they are scheduled to air.
+Those eager to tune in to Season 10 of Shameless won’t have to wait much longer as the Season 10 premiere will be on Sunday, November 10.
+While the series was originally scheduled to premiere on November 3, the schedule was pushed back a week for an unknown reason.
+Fans of the series with a Showtime subscription, however, will be able to watch the Season 10 premiere a little early as the network always drops episodes into their streaming library just after midnight on the day they are scheduled to air.

-According to IMDb, the official synopsis for the Season 10 Premiere suggests Frank, Debbie, Liam, Tami, Carl, and Lip will all be highlighted.
+According to IMDb, the official synopsis for the Season 10 premiere suggests Frank, Debbie, Liam, Tami, Carl, and Lip will all be highlighted.
 Unfortunately for Gallavich fans, there’s no mention of Mickey or Ian.

 “Frank milks his injury for all its worth as Debbie, now the self-elected leader of the Gallagher family, cooks up a scam of her own.
 Lip and Tami get a surprise.
 Carl returns home from military school and Liam faces an identity crisis.”